aichbauer/react-form-package/README.md

 > For more detailed information you can take a look at the [documentation](https://aichbauer.github.io/react-form-package)

-There are five different components within this package.
+There are five (six) different components within this package.
+The `<FieldWrapper />` component is only here for edge cases, e.g. working with third party components.
+So for this simple example we stick to these five:

 ```jsx
 import {